 - If you can’t access the settings, then try a factory reset, but make sure that you back up everything first because it will wipe your phone completely.
 Once you’ve backed up, go to Settings > System > Reset > Factory data reset > Reset phone > Reset phone.

 - If the problem persists after a factory reset, then it could be a hardware failure.
-You’ll have to contact your carrier, retailer, or Huawei to find out about a repair.
+You’ll have to contact your carrier, retailer, or Huawei to enquire about a repair or a replacement.

 - Start by going to Settings > Battery > More (gear icon at top right) and make sure that Keep Wi-Fi on is set to Always and Keep mobile data on is toggled on.